reergymerej/react-testing-talk/TALK.md

 ---

-NOTE: At this point, I'll go over each of this with a brief description, code example, and maybe a tiny bit of demo.
+NOTE: At this point, I'll go over each of these with a brief description, code example, and maybe a tiny bit of demo.

 ---

 Avoid complex tests
+  TODO: Show find some examples.
+  TODO: Script this part.
   If something is just _too_ freaking hard to test, skip it.
 You're not going for a Medal of Honor here.
 Spend your limited time wisely.
 Just remember going forward not to write code that's so hard to test.